Benjamin Holmes (Canadian politician): First term: 1841 to 1844

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada, the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

-In the first general election of 1841, Holmes was elected unopposed to the Legislative Assembly of the Province of Canada as one of two members for the city of Montreal.
+In the first general election of 1841, Holmes was elected unopposed to the Legislative Assembly of the Province of Canada as one of two members for the city of Montreal, alongside George Moffatt, another Montreal businessman.
 A firm supporter of the union of the Canadas, Holmes initially was a member of the British Tory group from Canada East (as Lower Canada was now known), and a supporter of the Governor General, Lord Sydenham.
-However, over the course of the four annual sessions of the Parliament, Holmes gradually shifted towards the coalition of Reformers and the French-Canadian Group, and away from supporting the governor general.
+However, over the course of the three annual sessions of the Parliament, Holmes gradually shifted towards the coalition of Reformers and the French-Canadian Group, and away from supporting the governor general.
 The major showdown between Governor General Sir Charles Metcalfe and the Reform ministry of Louis-Hippolyte LaFontaine and Robert Baldwin came in 1843, over the implementation of responsible government.
 The Lafontaine-Baldwin ministry resigned.
 Holmes was one of the co-sponsors of a resolution in the Legislative Assembly, supporting the outgoing Reform ministry and calling on the Governor General to respect the principle of responsible government.
 From his initial Tory position, he had shifted to a moderate independent position, and ended the last session as a member of the reform-minded French-Canadian Group.
 He explained that his views on cooperation with the French-Canadian members had changed over the course of the Parliament.
 This transition in his political views had resulted in a loss of support from some in the Montreal English-speaking community, who viewed him as a "ratter".